top of page

 THE PERSON BEHIND IT

-I hold a Master's in Sound Design and Audio Post-Production.
-My work spans narrative film, television, and commercial projects — from prestige brand films to broadcast drama.
+I hold a Master’s in Sound Design and Audio Post-Production.
+I work across narrative film, television, and commercial projects — from prestige brand films to broadcast drama.
 The brief changes every time.
-The standard doesn't.
+The standard doesn’t.

-I work with a small number of clients at any one time.
-That's a deliberate choice.
+I work with a small number of clients at any one time — a deliberate choice.
 Every project gets the same level of attention regardless of budget or platform.

 Half Greek, half sound guy.